guildai/guildai/guild/tests/steps-restart.md

   up source code changes :(

 - delete a run step link -> should auto-recreate it as if new run

-- delete a step run, orphaning the link

 - show use of batch (default and random)